kcorra26/CheckersGroupGame/README.md

 In the terminal from the root of the repository, run python3 tui.py --mode stub Other versions of the TUI have not been fully tested or implemented yet.
 When prompted for a team, enter either "Red" or "Black".

+Bots
+The bots.py file includes two classes:
+    - RandomBot: A bot that will just choose a move at random.
+    - SmartBot: A bot that will try to make a winning move if possible.
+If not such move is possible, it checks whether the opposing player would win by the bot making a certain move and, if so, it does not make that move.
+    It then checks if any move would make a piece a king.
+If so, it selects that move.
+If there are multiple such moves, it makes the following selections considering only those moves.
+If there are no king moves, it makes the following selections considering the all moves that do not result in the other team winning.
+    The bot then finds the move that would result in the most number of jumps, or captures.
+If there are multiple such moves, it makes the following selections considering only those moves.
+If there are no jumping moves, it makes the following selections considering the king moves.
+    The bot then finds the move with an end column closest to the center of the board.
+If there are multiple such moves, it chooses one of these moves at random.
+If there are no such moves, it picks a move at random from the king and max jump moves.
+These two classes are used in the GUI and are integrated with the CheckersGameBotMock class in mocks.py (see instructions below).
+Due to the existing bugs in the Game class in checkers.py, the simulate() and cmd() functions do not yet operate as intended.

+Running with stubs and mocks
+Stub and mock implementations of the Game class are available in the mocks.py file.

+The bots have their own mock class (CheckersGameBotMock), which can be used to test the efficacy of the bot like this:
+    game = mocks.CheckersGameBotMock()
+    smart = bot.SmartBot(game, "Red", "Black")
+    smart.suggest_move()